smclark86/100-days-of-code/log.md

 **Thoughts**: It took forever for me to figure out a problem I had with a div not centering.
 So frustrating!
 I was using text-align: center to do it, but after over an hour of messing with it, I moved it up to the parent div (which was a bootstrap grid), and it fixed the problem.
 I'm guessing that bootstrap grids have priority?
 I'll have to do some further reading about this.
 And now I just realized somehow that the page isn't responsive because I didn't set any break points and more...
 Just because I know basic syntax doesn't mean I know anything yet, right?
 There's still lots to learn.

+### Day 5: June 14, Tuesday - 2 hours

+**Today's Progress**: Today I worked on and completed the CodeAcademy Make a Website course.
+It was a nice refresher of some basics, and I feel like I would have experienced less confusion while working on the FCC Tribute Page project if I had done this first.
+Since I'm mentioning that project, I didn't realize at first that I wasn't supposed to look at the code for how the example was made, so I think I'm going to start the project over from scratch to give myself more practice.
+I also started the Deploy a Website course on CodeAcademy, but quickly discovered that I should probably learn how to use the command line and Git first.
+So, I started the command line course, as well.
+I have a little bit of experience with command line, but not much, and am learning a bunch.

+**Thoughts**: Today was nice because I got to review the basics a little more just like I had wanted to yesterday.
+Good progress today.